davidecavestro/123table/guide/mapper.md

 - the field type
 - how the target value is computed from the original one.

+You can easily pass a mapper to *123table* simply setting the env variable <code>MAPPER_FILE</code> to the path of a json file containing the mappings list.

 ## Mapper format

 The mapper is specified as a JSON list of objects.
 Each object supports the following properties:

 <dl>
 <dt>from</dt>